 The brief was for a uniform that must be smart, yet casual – with a contemporary twist that would not look out of place in these historic museum settings.
 Uniquely, this family of museums – the Imperial War Museum, HMS Belfast, and the Churchill War Rooms, all in London; Ducksford aerodrome in Cambridgeshire; and IWM North in Manchester – brings our heritage alive and helps visitors to understand the history of modern conflict, from the First World War to the present day.

 The other important factor was timings: IWM was working to a tight turnaround and JSD had to deliver the uniforms for rollout in a few months.

-“During our visit to IWM London we researched the history of the museums and identified elements that could be incorporated into the uniforms,” explains JSD designer Rebecca Rhoades.
+“We researched the history of the museums and identified elements that could be incorporated into the uniforms,” explains JSD designer Rebecca Rhoades.
 “It was important to build in a sense of heritage, but for the designs to be flexible enough to allow staff to carry out their specific functional jobs.
-It was important that the staff stood out and were visible at all times, too.”
+Staff need to be visible at all times, too.”

 Timings did not allow for a wearer trial to be conducted.
-But drawing on our experience designing uniforms for a range of visitor attractions, JSD could confidently create designs that we knew would work well for IWM employees.
-JSD manages the account, with stock held at the Davis Turner warehouse.
+But drawing on our experience of designing uniforms for a range of other UK visitor attractions, JSD could confidently create designs that we knew would work well for IWM employees.
+JSD continues to manage the account, with stock held at the Davis Turner warehouse.

-It took just six months from the time we received the e-enquiry for JSD to design, manufacture and deliver the uniform that now helps to promote the IWM brand across its five high profile museums – a uniform that its staff are proud to wear.
+It took just six months from the time we received the e-enquiry for JSD to design, manufacture and deliver the bespoke workwear.
+This uniform continues to help promote the IWM brand across its five high profile museums – and it is a uniform that staff teams across all five museums are proud to wear.